spinel-coop/rv/docs/rv-notes.md

 A ruby version file (named `.ruby-version`) indicates the desired/locked Ruby version for a specific project or workspace.
 Any project intended to be usable by itself, outside of a workspace context, should declare a Ruby version.

 The ruby version can also be provided by a [`.tool-versions` file](https://asdf-vm.com/manage/configuration.html#tool-versions), shared by tools like asdf and mise.

+Finally, the ruby version can also be provided by `rbproject.kdl`, although tools other than `rv` may not be able to read that.

 ## ruby locations